maxwolf621/SpringNote/SpringBoot/Authentication.md

   - **In a security context, a subject is any entity that requests access to an object**.
   - (e.g. when you log onto an application you are the subject and the application is the object)
   - (In reality world) when someone knocks on your door the visitor is the subject requesting access and your home is the object access is requested of.
-- Principal (A User who is authenticated)
+- Principal
-  - **A subset of subject that is represented by an account, role or other unique identifier.** It may represent human users, automation, applications, connections, etc...
+  - **A subset of subject that is represented by an account, role or other unique identifier.(A User who is authenticated by Server Side)** It may represent human users, automation, applications, connections, etc...
   - **When we get to the level of implementation details(interface `UserDetails`), principals are the unique keys we use in access control lists.**
 - User (
-  - **A subset of principal usually referring to a human operator.**
+  - **A subset of principal usually referring to a human operator.(e.g Client who sent the request to Server)**
   - When you need to make the distinction between the broad class of things that are principals and the subset of these that are interactive operators driving transactions in a non-deterministic fashion, "user" is the right word.

 ## Authentication Architecture
 ![](https://i.imgur.com/XSbxJTh.png)

 ### SecurityContextHolder
 SecurityContextHolder creates ThreadLocal to store current Spring Security's Context (containing any related with Spring Security) for Current thread

 ### SecurityContext